 On the Billings dashboard you can get the total usage of each running component during the current billing period up to the last hour and beyond.

-You can see the license and instance configuration for your organization by selecting Status this lets you know:
+You can see the license and configurations for your organization by selecting License this lets you know:

 - How much data you can ingest.

 - Maximum datasets you can have.